cityofaustin/atd-moped/moped-database/README.md

 #### 1. Install Docker & Docker Compose

-You will want to follow the docker documentation on how to install docker in your system.
+You will want to follow the Docker documentation on how to install Docker in your system.

 For Mac: https://docs.docker.com/docker-for-mac/install/